 English Courses and Seminars for Health Care Professionals

-The University of Delaware ELI, a top provider of English language training for students and professionals, has teamed up with the University of Delaware College of Health Sciences to offer this innovative new program for medical professionals.
+The University of Delaware ELI, a top provider of English language training for students and professionals, has teamed up with the University of Delaware College of Health Sciences and the UD Department of Theatre to offer this innovative new program for medical professionals.

 The Medical English program offers: